danieldesrochers/idasen-ui/README.md

 # idasen-ui
-Application to control ikea IDÅSEN desk.
+Desk control application that works with ikea IDÅSEN desk.

 ![app screenshot](./idasen-ui.png)

-This application is built on top of the IdasenDesk API made by 'newAM/idasen' which was a heavily modified fork of 'rhyst/idasen-controller'.

 IDÅSEN is an electric sitting-standing desk with a Linak bluetooth controller sold by ikea.
 The position of the desk can controlled by a physical switch on the desk or via bluetooth using an phone app.

-This application controls the Idasen desk via bluetooth from a desktop computer.
+This application controls the Idasen desk via bluetooth from a desktop computer and allows to store two favorite positions.

+This application is built in Python on top of the IdasenDesk API made by 'newAM/idasen' which was a heavily modified fork of 'rhyst/idasen-controller'.

+The Idasen desk control app (idasen-ui) has been package for Windows 10 for easier installation.

 Prerequisites
 =============